bhashanasirimanna/BookSphere/README.md

 - Reviews are automatically timestamped upon creation.
 - Future enhancements may include:
   - A responsive user interface.
-  - Additional filtering options for reviews.
+  - User and Book Managements.

 ---